imm-llc/s3-sftp/README.md

 In Depth:

 The logging server is my first brush with Go so keep that in mind.
-The application formats a JSON containing an auth token ('Auth'), the status of the action ('Action'), and a more descriptive message ('LogMessage').
+The application accepts a JSON POST containing an auth token ('Auth'), the status of the action ('Action'), and a more descriptive message ('LogMessage').
+It then uses the information in that JSON to form a Slack message.

 The auth token is provided during the first run of the application, or if the credentials are cleared.
 There are no requirements for the auth token as far as length/complexity goes.
 They need to be stored server-side in whichever file you define.
 Do a search for "// Open allowed tokens file" in logging-server.go to find where you define this file location.
 I added this as a safeguard against, well, unauthorized use of the server.

-Once the server receives a properly authenticated JSON, it parses the JSON and formats a Slack message.
-In order for the Slack integration to work, you'll need to create a bot and add the bot token to the program. slack_api is the variable for the bot token.
+Once the server receives a JSON, it parses the JSON and verifies that it contains a valid auth token.
+Assuming the token is valid, Go formats and sends a Slack message.
+In order for the Slack integration to work, you'll need to create a bot and add the bot token to the program. `slack_api` is the variable for the bot token.

 The Slack attachment color depends on if the value is 'Success' or 'Fail'.
 If there was a failure, the full error from the application should be sent to Slack.
 I wrote it this way to give a head start on user complaints.